 How is our training delivered?

 Alternatively, and for organisations wishing to bring this training to staff across different locations, Accidental Counsellor Pty Ltd is able to offer you effective, remotely delivered, live training.
 Cutty has developed a virtual training concept that retains the integrity of delivery and duty of care for which she is known.
 We deliver our virtual events from our purpose-built virtual training room via ZOOM, TEAMS or other suitable remote platform.
-Please note, all virtual training attendees will need access to their individual PC/laptop with Internet access, webcam and audio capabilities.
+Please note, all virtual training attendees will need access to their individual PC/laptop with Internet access, webcam and audio capabilities and that recording of any kind is strictly prohibited.